-The Law School Admissions Test (LSAT) is the most common standardized test for applicants to Law Schools in the United States and Canada.
+The Law School Admissions Test (LSAT) is the most common standardized test for applicants to top law schools in the United States and Canada.
 The half-day exam tests three areas: analytic reasoning, logical reasoning, and reading comprehension.
 Each section is tested through a series of 35 multiple choice questions.
 In addition to the scored portion, there are two additional sections: a section of 35 sample questions for future exams and a writing sample.
 The examination is administered by the Law School Admission Council (LSAC) seven times per year at its testing centers throughout the world.

 How is the LSAT scored?